theopn/theovim/README.md

 - By default, tab characters are set to 2 spaces.
 For some filetypes, the value of `tabstop` will change (e.g., Java has a tab width of 4 characters)
 - `listchars` rendering:
     ![listchars-example.jpg](./assets/listchars-ex.jpg)
     - Tab character                     : Renders as `⇥ `
-    - Leading spaces (indentation)  : Renders as `│ `
+    - Two leading spaces (indentation)  : Render as `│ `
     - Trailing space                    : Renders as `␣`
     - Non-breaking space                : Renders as `⍽`
     - Beginning of a wrapped line       : Renders as `↪`
-- In some filetype, `colorcolumn` (highlights a specific column) is enabled based on its typical language convention.
-For example, in C/C++ buffers, the 80th column will be highlighted so that you don't exceed 80 characters per line
+- In some filetype, `colorcolumn` (highlights a specific column) is enabled based on the language style convention.
+For example, in C/C++ buffers, the 80th column will be highlighted

 - You can override any of the options in `core.lua` in your `config.lua`:
     ```lua